MiguelCardoso77/SurgicalSync-BackEnd/Wiki/SprintA/diagrams/use-cases/23-see-staff-details/readme.md

 ## 2. Customer Specifications and Clarifications

-The client has outlined that the Admin Role should possess the functionality to see a staff profile's details.
+The client has outlined that the Admin Role should possess the functionality to see a staff's details.

 ## 3. Diagrams